bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 It is rather reasonable to expect that all our software will have bugs.
-The dream of formally verifying everything that a simple HTTP server runs on is a pipe dream, mostly because formal verification is slow and costly.
+The dream of formally verifying everything is a pipe dream, mostly because formal verification is slow and costly.

 It's no suprise that the server world has, with containers